Kyro CFO

 What this work actually looks like

-EBITDA at Fullstack Academy went from -25% to positive in H2 2022.
+EBITDA at a 300-person company went from -25% to positive in six months.
 That turnaround came from five identified levers, each with a quantified impact.
 None of them were obvious from a standard financial review.

-Consolidating 19 fragmented partner cohorts into a unified delivery platform produced $3–5M in profit improvement and eliminated a 10–15% cohort cancellation rate.
-The insight came from building a breakeven model that accounted for cohort size and expected churn.
+Consolidating 19 fragmented product lines into a single platform produced $3–5M in profit improvement.
+The insight came from building a breakeven model that no one had thought to build before.
 No consultant presented that recommendation in a deck.
-It emerged from owning the model.
+It emerged from owning the numbers.

 Redesigning the collections process for payment plans improved the collection rate from 55% to 70–75% and recovered $2M annually.
 The total investment was under $20,000 in ACH processing fees.
 A 100:1 return.
 The problem had been sitting in the business for years because nobody had built the model that showed its magnitude.